poloclub/argo-scholar/README.md

 You can also individually manage nodes in `Tools -> Data Sheet`.

-When you are done, save or share your snapshot using the `Graph` menu!
+When you are done, save your snapshot using the `Graph` menu!

-## Saving and Sharing
+## Saving

 ### Network Snapshots

 Argo saves your visualization and exploration progress into *snapshots*.
 A snapshot includes the full network data (including nodes and connections) as well as the current visualization settings.

-You can capture a snapshot using the `Graph -> Save Snapshot` for saving locally, or `Graph -> Publish and Share Snapshot` for saving your snapshot to a URL/link.
+You can capture a snapshot using `Graph -> Save Snapshot`.
 You can also rename the snapshot by clicking on its name (`Untitled Graph` by default) on the menu bar.

 If you have saved your snapshot, you can import the network at anytime in the future and resume right where you left off.